-Estimated costs.
-The following are estimated typical costs for tuition, fees, room, board, books, travel, and personal and miscellaneous items for a new single student living in University-owned housing for the long session (fall and spring semesters) 2013-2014.
+The following are estimated typical costs for tuition, fees, room, board, books, travel, and personal and miscellaneous items for a new single student living in University-owned housing for the long sessions (fall and spring semesters) 2014-2015.
 The tuition amounts included in these figures are based on an average course load of twelve semester hours for undergraduates and nine semester hours for graduate students.

 Texas residents Nonresidents

-Undergraduate \$25,882 \$49,220
+Undergraduate \$25, 882 \$49,220

 Graduate \$24,976 \$33,226